AdguardTeam/adguardcert/README.md

 If a new version comes out, repeat steps 3-5 to update the module.

-Note that if you use **Bromite** browser, user certificates should be implicitly allowed in `chrome://flags`.
+Please note that in order for **Bromite** browser to work properly, you need to set flag "Allow user certificates" in `chrome://flags` to "Enabled" state.

 <details>
     <summary>Illustrated instruction</summary>